sahaynitin4telly/TG-RenamerPro/README.md

 * Pull Requests are always accepted but shouldn't involve increasing complexity of deploying

 ## Credits
-* Alber Einstein Tg, Heiiman, Spechide
+* Alber Einstein Tg - For Pyro tips
+* Heiiman For Force Sub, Spechide
 * And everyone in this Journey